American Civilizations Ranked

 1. Dakota-oming

 This one was a surprise to me, meaning I learned something.
 Nebraska is killing it at 337 kiloChads, just a hair behind North Dakota.
-It’s lesser corn-brothers, Kansas, Iowa, and Minnesota, all similarly stack up.
+Its lesser corn-brothers, Kansas, Iowa, and Minnesota, all similarly stack up.

 3. Alaska